CCMS-UCSD/GNPSDocumentation/docs/qemistree.md

 ![alt text](./img/qemistree/treeexample.png "Qemistree file") Drag and drop to this page the `barplots.txt` file to visualize the relative abundance as

+Please note that this tree is only available for 30 days & therefore it is recommended that you download the associated files and upload it in iTOL using their login credential for permanent storage.

+See the corresponding note here: https://github.com/biocore/q2-qemistree

 Alternatively, you can download all the files generated from this analysis clicking on `Download Qiime2 data`.
 Among the folders downloaded, the `output folder` contains qemistree.qza and qemistree-pruned.qza which are also tree files that can be uploaded to [iTOL](https://itol.embl.de/upload.cgi) to visualize the features and how they are related to one another.
 The qemistree.qza file contains all the features with molecular fingerprints, including those that were not annotated either using MS2 fragmentation (spectral library match) or Sirius+CSI:FingerID (in silico).
 It may, therefore, be useful to prune the tree for visualizations purposes and keep only the annotated features.
 By default, the workflow outputs `qemistree-pruned-smiles.qza`  which contains the features that were annotated to smiles level by ClassyFire (Djoumbou et. al.).

-You may also perform additional analyses in the QIIME2 environment, for which QIIME2 has to be installed on your computer.
-This can be done using the documentation [here](https://docs.qiime2.org/2019.10/install/).
+You may also perform additional analyses in the QIIME2 environment using the biocore documentation [here]( https://github.com/biocore/q2-qemistree).
+QIIME2 can be installed on your computer using the documentation [here](https://docs.qiime2.org/2019.10/install/).

 CITATIONS: